mciepluc/cocotb-coverage/documentation/source/introduction.rst

 - functions that return a numeric value, corresponding to a variables distribution (or cross-distribution) which also may be used as soft constraints.

-The full `Randomized` class API consists of the following functions:
+The `Randomized` class API consists of the following functions:

 - `add_rand(var, domain)<add_rand>` - specifies var as a randomized variable taking values from the domain list;
 - `add_constraint(cstr)<add_constraint>` - adds a constraint function to the solver;